Loaisiga leaves bases loaded in 7th, Yanks beat Red Sox 5-3

 Pinch-hitter Giancarlo Stanton followed with an RBI single as New York sent nine to the plate in the inning.
 Boston’s relievers walked six over two innings, loading the bases three times but limiting the Yankees to three runs.

-The Yankees have won four straight and 11 of 14 to pull within a game of Boston for an AL wild card spot.
-The Red Sox snapped out of a 3-11 slump over the weekend with a three-game sweep of last-place Baltimore, but they’re still four games back of AL East-leading Tampa Bay after leading the division for much of the season.
+“We were trying to get a double play there with Whitlock and Taylor,” catcher Christian Vazquez said.
+“A couple chase breaking balls, let’s see if they chase, and they took very good pitches.
+Nothing we can do there.”

-Yankees starter Jordan Montgomery returned from the COVID-19 injured list and pitched for the first time since Aug.
-1. He allowed three runs in 4 2/3 innings with five hits, two walks and six strikeouts on 78 pitches.
+Yankees catcher Gary Sánchez and starter Jordan Montgomery returned from the COVID-19 injured list.
+Montgomery allowed three runs in 4 2/3 innings in his first appearance since Aug.
+1. Sánchez was 0 for 3.

 Albert Abreu (2-0) got the final out of the fifth and the win.

-Christian Vazquez led off the fifth with a tiebreaking homer against Montgomery that reached the second deck in left field.
+Vazquez led off the fifth with a tiebreaking homer against Montgomery that reached the second deck in left field.
 It was his fifth homer of the season and first since June 27, a span of 34 games played.

 Bronx-born Yankee Andrew Velazquez got his first RBIs in pinstripes with a two-run single off starter Tanner Houck in the second that put New York ahead 2-0.
 Boston tied it on Xander Bogaerts’ two-run single in the third.